Dsholz/Live-Questions/README.md

 # Live Questions
 A React-Redux application that allows a user to keep track of questions asked, question answered **( Created by you & other users )**, questions unanswered. and allows a logged in user to create new questions.
+You can access the demo here [Demo](https://live-questions.netlify.app/).

 ## Installation
 You can get the project up and running by following in order the processes outlined below: